COPD Biomarker Qualification Consortium Thanks the FDA

 Why is COPD Biomarker Qualification important?

-This process was intended to facilitate drug development by creating rigorous standards for biomarkers that could be used in drug development programs, such that when applications for new drugs are filed by companies, the biomarkers used to evaluate them would already be accepted by the FDA.
-In other words, the new drug application would not be rejected because the biomarker used to measure its efficacy or to identify patients likely to benefit from therapy was determined to not be appropriate or to not be a “true” biomarker.
-The drug could then be evaluated based on the information generated.
+The FDA Drug Development Tools qualification process which is intended to facilitate drug development by creating rigorous standards for biomarkers that could be used in drug development programs, such that when applications for new drugs are filed by companies, the biomarkers used to evaluate them would already be accepted by the FDA.
+In other words, the new drug application would not be rejected because the biomarker or clinical outcome measures used to measure its efficacy or to identify patients likely to benefit from therapy was determined to not be appropriate or to not be a "true" measure.

 In 2010 the COPD Foundation, with encouragement from the FDA, established a group consisting of pharmaceutical companies and academic investigators called the COPD Biomarker Qualification Consortium (CBQC).
 The CBQC assembled representatives and resources from industry, university and government (NIH) researchers, as well as the patient community to gather and compile existing COPD clinical research trial information.
 The resulting database of approximately 45,000 patients is believed to be the largest single database of COPD clinical studies available.